Understanding the power of different minds and creating environments for everyone to thrive

 Kirstie Donnelly MBE

-We are excited to now be launching, for a second year in a row, the 2024 Neurodiversity Index Report in partnership with Do-IT Solutions – Championing and supporting neurodiversity in the workplace.
+We are excited to now be launching, for a third year in a row, the 2025 Neurodiversity Index Report in partnership with Do-IT Solutions – Understanding the power of different minds and creating environments for everyone to thrive.
 The report marks another significant stride towards understanding and embracing the full spectrum of human cognition in our workplaces.
+We examine the evolving landscape of neurodiversity in the workpace, including support systems, trends and ongoing challenges.

 %